EvaMaeRey/ggplot2-extension-cookbook/README.md

   - Step 4: Try out/test/enjoy\!

 We group the content by extension type, provide demonstrations of their use.
 Right now, there is a lot of focuses on new geom\_\* functions.
+I think this is an important area to illuminate.
 When it comes to excitement about ggplot2 extension packages, new geom\_\* layers functions really rule the day.
-See for example [‘5 powerful ggplot2 extensions’, Rapp 2024](https://albert-rapp.de/posts/ggplot2-tips/20_ggplot_extensions/ggplot_extensions) in which four of the five focus on new geoms that are made available by packages and [‘Favorite ggplot2 extensions’, Scherer 2021](https://www.cedricscherer.com/slides/RLadiesTunis-2021-favorite-ggplot-extensions.pdf) in which almost all of the highlighted extensions are geom\_\* and stat\_\* user functions.
+See for example [‘5 powerful ggplot2 extensions’, Rapp 2024](https://albert-rapp.de/posts/ggplot2-tips/20_ggplot_extensions/ggplot_extensions) in which four of the five focus on new geoms that are made available by packages and [‘Favorite ggplot2 extensions’, Scherer 2021](https://www.cedricscherer.com/slides/RLadiesTunis-2021-favorite-ggplot-extensions.pdf) in which almost all of the highlighted extensions are geom\_\* and stat\_\* user-facing functions.

-Regarding focus on stat\_‘s *versus* geom\_’s functions, I take a geom\_\* -first approach, because they are more commonly used.
-I suspect we find geom\_\* function names to be more concrete descriptions of what the creator envisions for her plot, whereas stat\_\* function names may feel a be more ’adverbial’ and nebulous in their description of rendered output.
-Consider that ggplot(mtcars, aes(wt, mpg)) + stat\_identity() and ggplot(mtcars, aes(wt, mpg)) + geom\_point() create identical plots, but later feels much more descriptive of the resultant plot.
-Between these two options, the preference for the geom\_ is evident in the user data; on Github, there are 788 R language files containing ‘stat\_identity’ whereas a staggering 261-thousand R language files contain ‘geom\_point’.
-Of course, stat\_\* constructions are more flexible and important and the topic is covered later on.
+Regarding focus on stat\_‘s *versus* geom\_’s functions, I take a geom\_\* -first approach, because they are more commonly used in layman’s ggplot builds.
+I suspect we find geom\_\* functions to be more concrete descriptions of what the creator envisions for her plot, whereas stat\_\* function names may feel a be more ’adverbial’ and nebulous in their description of rendered output.
+Consider that ggplot(mtcars, aes(wt, mpg)) + stat\_identity() and ggplot(mtcars, aes(wt, mpg)) + geom\_point() create identical plots, but later feels like a more intuitive description of the resultant plot.
+Between these two options, the preference for the geom\_ is evident in the user data;
+on Github, there are 788 R language files containing ‘stat\_identity’ whereas a staggering 261-thousand R language files contain ‘geom\_point’.
+Of course, stat\_\* constructions are quite flexible and expressive, and therefore the topic is of course covered.

 Finally, most of the code is at the ‘R for Data Science’ level, and not ‘Advanced R’ level, which hopefully will afford greater reach.
 While